 On the other hand, choosing what all the other kids are reading may miss the mark as well.
-Knowing what really grabs your child’s attention is a very important aspect of motivating them to read.
+Knowing what really grabs your child’s attention is a very important aspect of motivating kids to read.

 See A Movie

-A good movie based on a best-seller or children’s classic can really get them headed in the right direction.
+A good movie based on a best-seller or children’s classic is a great way of motivating kids to read and get them headed in the right direction.
 Do a little research first and make sure the book is both enjoyable to read and appropriate for the child’s reading level.

 The wonderful thing about comic books is that they tell their stories visually, and all kids love looking at pictures that tell a story.
 Comics lure them into reading with narration and dialogue, then get them hooked on the tale.